stockmouton/stockmouton.github.io/articles/hyperinflation.md

-    -> Cost of existing debt decrease (good for the existing borrower) -> Commodities price increase (commodities stocks increase) -> Real estate price increase (real estate stocks increase) -> Companies selling things make more money
+    -> Cost of existing debt decrease (good for the existing borrower) -> Commodities price increase (commodities stocks increase) -> Real estate price increase (real estate stocks increase) -> Companies selling goods make more money
-    -> FED decide to increase the federal fund rate and discount rate to follow the inflation rate -> interbank loan rate increase
+    -> FED decides to increase the federal fund rate and discount rate to follow the inflation rate -> interbank loan rate increase
             -> everyone loan and credit rate increase -> cost of borrow increase (not good for the new borrower)